Loneliness: Pets

 Pet therapy, or animal-assisted therapy, can be used to treat both loneliness and depression.
 The presence of animal companions, especially dogs, but also others like cats, rabbits, and guinea pigs, can ease feelings of depression and loneliness among some patients.
 Beyond the companionship the animal itself provides there may also be increased opportunities for socializing with other pet owners.
 According to the Centers for Disease Control and Prevention there are a number of other health benefits associated with pet ownership, including lowered blood pressure and decreased levels of cholesterol and triglycerides.

 Technology

 Technology companies have been advertising their products as helpful for reducing loneliness at least as far back as 1905; records exist of early telephones being presented as a way for isolated farmers to reduce loneliness.
 Technological solutions for loneliness have been suggested much more frequently since the development of the internet, and especially since loneliness became a more prominent public health issue at around 2017.
 Solutions have been proposed by existing tech companies, and by start-ups dedicated to loneliness reduction.

 Solutions that have become available since 2017 tend to fall under 4 different approaches.
-1) Mindfulness apps that aim to change an individual's attitude towards loneliness, emphasising possible benefits, and trying to shift towards an experience more similar to voluntary solitude.
-2) Apps that warn users when they're starting to spend too much time online, which is based on research findings that moderate use of digital technology can be beneficial, but that excessive time online can increase loneliness.
-3) Apps that help people connect with others, including to arrange real life meetups.
-4) AI related technologies that provide digital companionship.
-Such companions can be conventionally virtual (having existence only when their application is switched on), can have an independent digital life (their program may run all the time in the cloud, allowing them to interact with the user across different platforms like Instagram & Twitter in similar ways to how a real human friend might behave), or can have a physical presence like a Pepper robot.
-As far back as the 1960s, some individuals had stated they prefer communicating with the ELIZA computer program rather than regular human beings.
-AI driven applications available in the 2020s are considerably more advanced, able to remember previous conversations, with some ability to sense emotional states, and to tailor their interaction accordingly.
-An example of a start-up working on such technology is Edward Saatchis Fable studio.
-Inspired by the Joi character in Blade Runner 2049, Saatchi seeks to create digital friends that can help alleviate loneliness.
-As they'll be in some senses beyond human, untainted by negative motivators like greed or envy, and with enhanced powers of attention, they may be able to help people be kinder and gentler to others.
-And so assist with loneliness relief on a society wide level, as well as directly with individuals.